TopiKo/ties442/Homework/week2/tasks2.en.md

     1. Agents team has ball:

         1.1. teammate has ball:

-            -Is it possible to reveive pass from the teammate holding the ball
+            - Is it possible to reveive pass from the teammate holding the ball
             - But is it still on its own 'area' i.e., defender has to stay lower...

         1.2.
 Agent has the ball:

             - Velocity to the attack end.
             - Distance from opponents.
             - How many options to pass the ball to teammates, prefer the attack direction.